Protected Areas

 Lawson (85.4 km)

-Access: From Alix, head east on Highway 601 for 27 km.
-Turn north onto Range Road 202 and proceed for 5.2 km until you come across an approach on the right-hand side, marked with DUC (Ducks Unlimited Canada) signage.
+Access: From Alix, head east on Highway 601 for 27 km, then turn north onto Range Road 202.
+Travel 5.2 km to an approach on the right, marked with signage.

 Partners: DUC